MITRECND/WhoDat/README.md

 WhoDat code.
 It is designed to be more extensible and has more features than the PHP implementation.

-Version 2.0 of pyDat included support for historical whois searches.
+Version 2.0 of pyDat introduced support for historical whois searches.
 This capability necessitated modifying the way data is stored in the database.
-To aid in properly populating the database, a script called [mongo_populate](./pydat/scripts/mongo_populate.py) is provided to auto-populate the data.
+To aid in properly populating the database, a script called [elasticsearch_populate](./pydat/scripts/elasticsearch_populate.py) is provided to auto-populate the data.
 Note that the data coming from whoisxmlapi doesn't seem to be always consistent so some care should be taken when ingesting data.
 More testing needs to be done to ensure all data is ingested properly.
 Anyone setting up their database, should read the available flags for the script before running it to ensure they've tweaked it for their setup.
-The following is the output from mongo_populate -h
+The following is the output from elasticsearch_populate -h

 <pre>
+Usage: elasticsearch_populate.py [options]

 Options:
   -h, --help            show this help message and exit -f FILE, --file=FILE  Input CSV file